 I originally come from Norfolk and moved to Bishop Middleham in 1991 to work at the Castle Eden Brewery "for a couple of years".
 I fell in love with this place and decided to stay.

-I left Whitbread back in 2005 and became a Civil Servant at the Department for Education where I worked until recently when I joined Public Health England to head up a digital team.
+I left Whitbread in 2005 and became a Civil Servant working at the Department for Education and Public Health England for the next 15yrs leading operational delivery and digital transformation programmes.
+In 2020 I joined a technology company Fimatix.
 I also have my own management consultancy business.

 I joined the Parish Council in 2012 to help out with the Parish Plan and now find myself privileged to be Chair of our wonderful and talented team of volunteers who all commit spare time and energy to help maintain and develop our community.
 We all recognise that we have something very special here, which makes this a great place to live, work and raise a family.